dreamcatcher-tech/network/Inbox/2024-10-08 2007 many napps in deno deploy.md

 But deploy is not quite built this way, so we would have to make something on lambda or something that allows true dynamic imports.

 Or just make a packaging function that makes a static import map out of the library and stores it in the cache.

+May use cloudflare platforms to be able to deploy multiple packages.
+Or just make a periodic big deployment that as the latest version of a publised package in it.

+Or just use subhosting and make a deployment for each package.